johnridesabike/bikewalklife/about.md

 layout: Layout_About.acutis

 ---
-I’ve been a bike enthusiast for several years now.
-I ride my bicycle to and from work on most days, and I’ve done this while living in one of the most car-dominated cities, in one of the most car-dominated regions, in the world.
-Even though bike advocates will tell you that riding bicycles is liberating, I can attest that such a counter-cultural lifestyle is not easy.
+I’ve been a bike enthusiast for several years.
+I ride my bicycle to and from work most days, even though I live in one of the most car-dominated regions in the world.
+Riding bicycles can feel liberating sometimes, but living car-free (or car-lite) is not always easy.

-The name _Bike Walk Life_ comes from the idea that an ideal life is full of plenty of both.
-Our culture's dominant, backwards philosophy says that a “normal” person’s life revolves around vehicles, and that walking and biking (outside of designated parks) is even dangerous and should be discouraged.
+The name _Bike Walk Life_ comes from my belief that an ideal life puts walking and biking at the foundation of the transportation "food pyramid."
+When that pyramid gets inverted, as it does in a car-centric society, then it comes at the cost of happiness, health, and human life itself.

-_Bike Walk Life_ is about individuals and communities that reject the ideas of car-culture and celebrate lives on foot or on pedals.
-I hope you get something out of this blog, and please feel free to fill out the contact form if you have any comments or feedback.
+I hope you enjoy this blog.
+Please feel free to fill out the [contact form](https://bikewalk.life/contact/) if you have any comments or feedback.

 ## More writing from John